-.06 VCGroup fees.
-The compliance fee for a VCGroup submission is based on the number of plans to which the compliance statement is applicable.
-The initial fee is \$10,000.
-In the case of a submission with only corrections under Appendix A or B, an additional fee is due equal to the product of the number of plans in excess of 20 times \$125, up to a maximum of \$40,000; in any other case, the additional fee is equal to the product of the number of plans in excess of 20 times \$250, up to a maximum of \$90,000.
+.04 VCP fee for Group Submission.
+The compliance fee for a Group Submission is based on the number of plans affected by the failure as described in the compliance statement.
+The initial fee for the first 20 plans is \$10,000.
+An additional fee is due equal to the product of the number of plans in excess of 20 multiplied by \$250, up to a maximum of \$50,000.